madetech/blog/posts/composability_vs_inheritence.md

 fred.transfer(luke, 100)
 ```

-Finally again, a use case of `BankAccount#transfer`.
-As you can see the
+As you can see the `BankAccount` objects can deal with each other without any
-`BankAccount` objects can deal with each other without any third parties.
+third parties.